VidCruiter Logo

 Online interview scheduling tools generally accommodate all formats, including hybrid, panel, group, one-on-one, and more.

 These tools can display pre-set availability, but they can also sync to the interviewer’s calendar and display up-to-date time slots.
-This prevents double booking and allows job seekers to choose when works best for them.
+This prevents double booking and allows job seekers to choose what works best for them.

-Once an interview is booked, the scheduling tools can automatically send the candidate, and interviewers customized emails, reminders, and other notifications.
+Once an interview is booked, the scheduling tools can automatically send the candidate and interviewers customized emails, reminders, and other notifications.
 You can also set parameters and allow candidates to book or reschedule, eliminating back-and-forth messages and last-minute cancellations.

 There are several touchpoints you can automate.
 Here are a few examples: